EnKarin/BookCrossingServer/README.md

 ### Documentation
 [Swagger UI interactive documentation for localhost](https://localhost:8443/swagger-ui.html)
 ## Issue Tracking
 Found a bug?
 Have an idea for an improvement?
-Feel free to [add an issue](../../issues).
+Feel free to [file an issue](../../issues).